OxalisCommunity/oxalis/README.md

 Out of the box it persists raw transfer statistics to a database and inbound messages to a filesystem.
-Persistence have been modularized so you can provide your own implementation if you need to persist inbound messages to a message queue, workflow engine, archive or others instead.
+Persistence have been modularized so you can provide your own implementation if you need to send inbound messages to a message queue, a workflow engine, a document archive or others.

+It comes with a basic command line tool for sending messages, outbound raw statistics are also persisted to the database.

 Binary distributions are available at [Difi](http://vefa.difi.no/oxalis/).